Become a magistrate

-You’ll hear arguments from both the prosecution and the defense before deciding on the best course of action.
+You’ll hear arguments from both the prosecution and the defence before deciding on the best course of action.
 You’ll have support from a legal advisor who’ll ensure you always follow the correct guidelines and procedures.
 Plus, you’ll work with two other magistrate volunteers – one of which will be the lead magistrate.

 Would I make a good magistrate?

 You don’t need legal experience or any special qualifications to become a magistrate.
 What matters is your strong communication skills, your sense of fairness, and your ability to consider different sides of an argument in a professional way.
 We look for people from diverse backgrounds because it’s important for magistrates to have a good understanding of the community and be able to represent the communities we support.
 So, you should enjoy representing your local area and helping to change it for the better.

-Magistrates carry out their duties within courts run by HM Courts & Tribunals Service, which is recognised as a Disability Confident organisation.
+Magistrates carry out their duties within courts run by HM Courts & Tribunals Service, which is recognised as a Disability Confident employer.
 We welcome and encourage applications from all groups, including those with a disability who are able, either unassisted or with reasonable adjustments, to carry out the full range of magistrate duties.

 What are our requirements?